holderbaum-io/think-about-website/pages/blog/late-bird.md

 ![Graph that depicts ticket sales over time](/assets/images/blog/late-bird/diagram3.png)

 Looking at this new forecast helped us to understand the reasons why most tech conferences opt for a late bird in addition to an early bird sales.
-Some even start a super early bird sale even further away from the event.
+Some start a super early bird sale in addition which is even further away from the event.

 ## On Dark Marketing Patterns